0xharib/0xharib.github.io/_posts/2023-01-31-data-groening.md

 There is no cherry picking of data here.
 No information has been selectively excluded.
-All we have done is create a partition to change the narrative which is pretty hard to counter.
+All you have done is create a partition to change the narrative which is pretty hard to counter.

 ![Simpson's Paradox Gif from Wikimedia](https://upload.wikimedia.org/wikipedia/commons/f/fb/Simpsons_paradox_-_animation.gif)

 ## Is the partition real?
 The crux of the problem comes down to the determination of causality.
 **Is there a reason why whether a person is an urban or rural dweller should stand to make a difference to their physiological ability to contract covid?**
 If the answer is NO then the partition is nonsensical.
 There are real partitions of course.
 The best case in point being the [UC Berkeley Gender Bias Lawsuit](https://setosa.io/simpsons/)

-Alternately if the partition was along the lines of gender or age it might be worth a closer look:
+In this case, if the partition was along the lines of age it might be worth a closer look (because it is well established that the impact of covid varies by age):

 ![Counter CounterFactual]({{ site.baseurl }}/assets/images/2023/countercounterfactual.png)